Isac-E-Perez/Logic-Gates/README.md

 ### Notes:

-If you use MinGW 32 bit (like I did), you would also need to use GTKWave 32 bit and GHDL 32 bit for the code to work on Windows.
+If you use MinGW 32 bit (like I did), you would also need to use GTKWave 32 bit and GHDL 32 bit for the code to work properly on Windows.

 The circuit diagram was made in Simulink and the following simulation is provided in the files.